-You choke down the pills your doctor prescribed.
+You choke down the blood pressure pills your doctor prescribed.

 And drag yourself to the gym religiously.

 And despite a ton of suffering, it doesn’t seem to make much of a dent in your heart health.

 But it turns out there’s research showing there’s a FUN prescription to keep your ticker in tip-top shape.